DanielCreggOrganization/w5-lab-storage-sophieboyle1/README.md

 1. Generate a new ``movies`` page.
 2. Add a button to the bottom on the home page to navigate to your new movies page.
 3. Use your storage service.
 4. Store movie names and the year of their release.
+Display the list and make items deletable.
-5. Use Ionic GUI componenets to improve your UI.
+5. Incorporate 4 ionic UI components into your template design.

 ## Summary and Further Reading